Before asking for an AccessNI check

 |Adoption of children||Adoption (NI) Order 1987||enhanced|

-For some jobs, employers require an AccessNI check in the terms and conditions of employment.
+For some jobs, employers ask for an AccessNI check in the employment terms and conditions.

 |Nature of work||Type of check|